open-zaak/open-zaak/docs/introduction/open-source/public_code.md

 Requirement | meets | links and notes
 -----|-----|-----
-For features of a codebase that facilitate the exchange of data the codebase MUST use an open standard that meets the [Open Source Initiative Open Standard Requirements](https://opensource.org/osr). | yes | The [Zaakgericht Werken in het Gemeentelijk Gegevenslandschap](https://www.gemmaonline.nl/images/gemmaonline/f/f6/20190620_-_Zaakgericht_werken_in_het_Gemeentelijk_Gegevenslandschap_v101.pdf) meets the 5 criteria of the [Open Standards Requirement for Software](https://opensource.org/osr)
+For features of the codebase that facilitate the exchange of data the codebase MUST use an open standard that meets the [Open Source Initiative Open Standard Requirements](https://opensource.org/osr). | yes | The [Zaakgericht Werken in het Gemeentelijk Gegevenslandschap](https://www.gemmaonline.nl/images/gemmaonline/f/f6/20190620_-_Zaakgericht_werken_in_het_Gemeentelijk_Gegevenslandschap_v101.pdf) meets the 5 criteria of the [Open Standards Requirement for Software](https://opensource.org/osr)
 Any non-open standards used MUST be recorded clearly as such in the documentation. | n/a |
 Any standard chosen for use within the codebase MUST be listed in the documentation with a link to where it is available. | yes | [API-specifications](https://open-zaak.readthedocs.io/en/stable/api/index.html#api-index)
 Any non-open standards chosen for use within the codebase MUST NOT hinder collaboration and reuse. | n/a |
 If no existing open standard is available, effort SHOULD be put into developing one. | n/a |
-Standards that are machine testable SHOULD be preferred over those that are not. | yes | e.g.: [Zaken API](https://vng-realisatie.github.io/gemma-zaken/standaard/zaken/index)
+Open standards that are machine testable SHOULD be preferred over open standards that are not. | yes | e.g.: [Zaken API](https://vng-realisatie.github.io/gemma-zaken/standaard/zaken/index)
+Non-open standards that are machine testable SHOULD be preferred over non-open standards that are not. | N/A |

 ## [Use continuous integration](https://standard.publiccode.net/criteria/continuous-integration.html)